bymattlee/bymattlee-11ty-starter/README.md

 * `.stylelintrc` contains the settings for Stylelint
 * Info about class namespacing can be found in `src/assets/scss/main.scss`
 * Default unit of measurement is **vw**
-* Utilizes a utility-first CSS approach; available classes can be found in `assets/src/scss/8-utilities`
+* Utilizes a custom utility-first CSS approach; available classes can be found in `assets/src/scss/8-utilities`
 * Production builds will remove unused CSS (PurgeCSS)

 ##### Scripts
+* Utilizes ES2015+ syntax and modules with Babel transpiling
 * Includes a custom Modernizr build (based on references in the .scss and .js files), linting (ESLint), concatenation, minification and sourcemap creation
 * JS files located in the `src/assets/js` directory will be bundled into `dist/assets/js/main.min.js`
-* `main.js` in `src/assets/js` serves as the main JS file that runs all modules
+* `main.js` in `src/assets/js` serves as the main JS file that includes and runs all modules
-* All modules should be placed in `src/assets/js/modules` so they can be bundled in `main.min.js`
+* All local modules should be placed in `src/assets/js/modules`
-* All vendor JS are managed by Bower in `src/assets/vendors` and are bundled in `vendors.min.js`
-* All vendor JS that couldn't be found on Bower can be manually added to `src/assets/js/vendors` and are bundled in `vendors.min.js`
+* All vendor JS can be manually added to `src/assets/js/vendors` if not found on NPM
-* When adding new devDependencies to Bower, rebuild scripts to ensure they are compiled into `vendors.min.js`
 * `.eslintrc` contains the settings for ESLint

 ##### Images